- The average cost of car insurance in Arkansas is $1,957 a year or $163 per month, based on our data analysis.

 In Arkansas, minimum car insurance requirements include $25,000 of bodily injury liability per person, $50,000 of bodily injury liability per accident and $25,000 of property damage liability.

-Drivers in Arkansas must purchase the minimum required car insurance to operate their vehicles on the road.
+Drivers in Arkansas must be aware of the minimum car insurance requirements to remain legally compliant.

 Liability-only car insurance in Arkansas